Student Handbook

 West Kentucky Community and Technical College is committed to regional higher education access, success, and completion with a clear goal of getting our students to work or transfer to a four-year college.
 WKCTC not only offers traditional two-year transfer Associate in Arts and Associate in Science degrees, but also offers an Associate in Fine Arts degree, Associate in Applied Science degrees, diplomas, and certificates in several technical fields.

 West Kentucky Community and Technical College also provides a great return on your investment.
-According to EMSI (economic measure statistical international, for every dollar invested a student averages $6.40 in return, for tax payers, every dollar invested is a $5.20 ROI and for societal impact every dollar is an ROI of $11.30.
+According to Castle Light for every dollar invested a student averages $7.00 in return, every dollar and for societal impact every dollar is an ROI of $9.00.
 WKCTC’s average net price is about half the cost compared to our regional four-year peers, smaller class sizes and top-notch quality.
 At WKCTC we encourage individuals to earn a certificate, diploma, or graduate with an associate degree to transfer to a four-year college to earn significantly more a year than individuals who only have a high school diploma.

 I would like to encourage you to read and become familiar with the valuable information and resources in the student handbook, which will assist you with your role, responsibilities and policies.
 West Kentucky has a long history of helping students achieve their dream by providing an array of options to fit student needs and foster student success.
 At WKCTC, “we never underestimate you” and whatever you want to achieve, wherever you want to go, faculty and staff at West Kentucky Community and Technical College are dedicated to helping you get there!